The Urgent Fight Against Plastic Pollution in the UK

 Microplastics and the Invisible Threat

 Some of the most harmful forms of plastic pollution are invisible to the naked eye.
-Microplastics from synthetic clothing, car tyre particles, and degraded plastics, are now found in UK shellfish, tap water, and even in the air we breathe.
+Microplastics from synthetic clothing, car tyre particles, and degraded plastics are now found in UK shellfish, tap water, and even in the air we breathe.
 They're not just harming marine life; they’re entering human food chains too.

 How The Cove Is Responding

 Our lifestyle store also contributes to this mission.
 Every item sold supports our education and conservation work.
 We source ethical and organic garments to reduce our own environmental footprint and encourage others to choose better too.
+By fostering a sense of community, we can collectively tackle plastic pollution.

 What You Can Do to Reduce Plastic Pollution in the UK

-Say no to single-use plastics wherever possible
+Say no to single-use plastics wherever possible.

-Join or organise a local litter pick or river clean
+Join or organise a local litter pick or river clean.

-Wash synthetic clothes less frequently and use a microfibre filter
+Wash synthetic clothes less frequently and use a microfibre filter.

-Support brands that use plastic-free or recycled packaging
+Support brands that use plastic-free or recycled packaging.

-Educate your community about the real cost of plastic
+Educate your community about the real cost of plastic.

 Help Us Turn the Tide on Plastic

 If you believe in protecting our coastlines and want to support the work we do, visit our lifestyle store or get involved through one of our upcoming community events.
-Every action adds up
+Every action adds up.

 Who We Are & How You Can Help

-You can support our mission by visiting our lifestyle store in Brixham or shopping online every purchase funds our ongoing conservation work and promotes ethical, sustainable living.
+You can support our mission by visiting our lifestyle store in Brixham or shopping online.
+Every purchase funds our ongoing conservation work and promotes ethical, sustainable living.

 Comments